OBF/obf-docs/code-of-conduct/enforcement-manual.md

 The "de-anonymizing key" will be kept in a separate file and only accessed to link repeated reports against the same person over time.

 The Code of Conduct committee will aim to have a resolution agreed upon within one week.
-In the event that a resolution can't be determined in that time, a member of the Code of Conduct committee will respond to the reporter(s) with an updated and projected timeline for resolution.
+If a resolution can't be determined in that time, a member of the Code of Conduct committee will respond to the reporter(s) with an updated and projected timeline for resolution.

 ## 4.3 Resolutions